Meeshbhoombah/r2d2/chorable/docs/user-stories.md

     so that I can reason why I was assigned those
 - I want to complete a chore
     so that I can win my money back
+- I want to confirm someone else's chore so that I can be assigned less chores